Isaiahyusuf/CryptoUnc-Lotto/README.md

 Initialize database
 python main.py

-This will automatically create the SQLite database and tables.
+This will automatically connect to PostgreSQL and create all required tables.

 Usage